 (1) NAV per share is determined as of the last day in the relevant quarter and therefore may not reflect the NAV per share on the date of the high and low sales prices.
-The NAVs shown are based on outstanding shares at the end of each period.

-(2) Calculated as of the respective high or low closing sales price divided by the quarter end NAV.
-(3) Includes distribution of \$0.28 per share payable January 2, 2014 to stockholders of record as of December 20, 2013.
+The NAVs shown are based on outstanding (2) Calculated as of the respective high or low closing sales price less NAV per share, divided by the quarter-end NAV per share.

 Shares of BDCs may trade at a market price both above and below the NAV that is attributable to those shares.
 Our shares have traded above and below our NAV.
-Our shares closed on the NASDAQ Global Select Market at \$11.28 and \$10.61 as of September 30, 2013 and 2012, respectively.
-Our NAV per share was \$10.49 and \$10.22 as of September 30, 2013 and 2012, respectively.
+Our shares closed on the NASDAQ Global Select Market at \$10.91 and \$11.28 as of September 30, 2014 and 2013, respectively.
+Our NAV per share was \$11.03 and \$10.49 as of September 30, 2014 and 2013, respectively.
 The possibility that our shares of common stock will trade at a discount from NAV or at a premium that is unsustainable over the long term is separate and distinct from the risk that our NAV will decrease.
 It is not possible to predict whether our shares will trade at, above or below our NAV in the future.
-As of September 30, 2013, we had 11 stockholders of record.
+As of September 30, 2014, we had eleven stockholders of record.